Example tooltip content.

 What to bring (the essentials)

-• USB/12V adapters + a power bank
+• USB/12V adapters and a basic power bank – to keep your gadgets charged on the go

-• Refillable water bottles
+• Refillable water bottles – save money and the planet

 Safety first